PSYOP battalion takes a shot at safety

 |0

-This work, PSYOP battalion takes a shot at safety [Image 1 of 4], by CPT Stephen Von Jett, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, PSYOP battalion takes a shot at safety, by CPT Stephen Von Jett, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT